snowlance7/SCP956/ThunderStore/README.md

 ## Upcoming Plans

-- More animations
-- A flamethrower or other fire related tools to kill SCP-956
+- Ability to kill SCP-956 with explosions
+- Death animation for SCP-956
+- Animation for player turning into SCP-956
+- Candy bags for easier candy management

 ## Known Issues